DaneCronin/Book-Search/README.md

   *Steps required to install project and how to get application running*

   Start by installing front and backend dependencies.
-While in this directory, run the following command:
+While in this directory, run the following command: npm install or npm i

+  This should install the necessary node modules within the server and the client folders.
+  After both installations complete, run the following command in your terminal:

+  npm start

+  Your app should now be running on http://localhost:3000.
+The Express server should intercept any AJAX requests from the client.

   ## Usage
   *Instructions and examples for use:*

-  This should install node modules within the server and the client folder.

   ## Contributing
-  *Please follow these guidelines if you would like to contribute:*
+  *Please follow these guidelines if you would like to contribute:*  Not seeking contributions at this time.

-  Your app should now be running on http://localhost:3000.
-The Express server should intercept any AJAX requests from the client.

   ## Tests
   *Tests for application and how to run them:*